 As of 2016, there is an estimated population of over 7 million people living in Ahmedabad, and over 8 million people living in the metropolitan area.
-There are approximately 31,000 rural families living in Ahmedabad with about 1,700 of them living below the poverty line.
+Approximately 31,000 rural families are living in Ahmedabad with about 1,700 of them living below the poverty line.
 In addition to the rural families, around 250,000 people are living in slums.
-The population density is around 9,900 people per square kilometer or around 26,000 per square mile with 464 square kilometers (or 179.2 square miles) available in the city area.
-There are around 2,500 registered non-resident Indians living in the city as well.
+The population density is approximately 9,900 people per square kilometer or around 26,000 per square mile with 464 square kilometers (or 179.2 square miles) available in the city area.
+There are about 2,500 registered non-resident Indians living in the city as well.

 There is also a large population of traders, known as Vanias, who belong to various sects of the Jainism religion and the Vaishnava sect of Hinduism.
-In addition to Hindus and people practicing Jainism, there are over 300,000 Muslims living in Ahmedabad.
+In addition to Hindus and people practicing Jainism, over 300,000 Muslims are living in Ahmedabad.
 There is a small percentage of the population (0.72%) who are Christian.
 There is only one synagogue and around 125 Jewish people living in the city.
 Thanks to the population of practicing Jains and Hindus, there is widespread vegetarianism in the city’s restaurants and hotels.

 The majorities of Ahmedabad’s residents are native Gujaratis and speak the Gujarati language.
 In addition to Gujarati, the other two major languages spoken in Ahmedabad are Hindi and English.
 There are also Malayalis, Tamils, Marathis, Sindhis, and Punjabis who bring their culture and languages to the city.